Leadership & Involvement

 Want to get involved and gain experience?
 Explore UF community connections to discover programs, opportunities, and organizations in the Leadership & Involvement community.

 Explore experiential learning opportunities at UF!
-Click here to access the Experiential Learning Dashboard — a searchable database where you can …
+Access the Experiential Learning Dashboard to find a searchable database where you can find …

 Explore Gator Connect which is a platform that facilitates student involvement in various extracurricular activities, including leadership roles within campus …